OpenBB-finance/OpenBB/website/content/sdk/reference/forecast/corr.md

 ---
 title: corr
-description: This page shares details on how to use 'corr' and 'corr_chart' functions of OpenBB Terminal's forecast module.
+description: "This page shares details on how to use 'corr' and 'corr_chart' functions" of OpenBB Terminal's forecast module.
 The 'corr' function returns correlation for a given DataFrame, and 'corr_chart' function plots correlation coefficients for dataset features.